 The Academy Trust continues to invest in improved security measures and procedures in order to deal with current and future risks relating to cyber security.
-Within the last 12 months, the Academy Trust has achieved Cyber Security Essentials accreditation, with work ongoing to ensure this accreditation is maintained.
-The Academy Trust has also invested in an online training package for all staff in relation to Cyber Security which is mandatory.
+The Academy Trust annually obtains Cyber Security Essentials accreditation.
+The Academy Trust has also invested in an online training package in relation to Cyber Security which is mandatory for all staff.